Maikel Garcia Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the first-ranked team ERA across all league pitching staffs (3.70).
+- The Mariners' 3.73 team ERA is No. 1 among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.